alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 export { handler, EmailEvent }
 ```

-The module's responsibility is simple: it invokes the sendEmail function with the event details and returns the result.

 For a better understanding of what's _actually_ happening, and through the looking glass of our test-first approach, let's examine the sendEmail test file.